AlphaBeta906/ROS2/src/docs/constitutions/2022-constitution.md

 <ol class="numeral">
     <li>The official name of the Solemani state is the Federal Republic of Solemania.</li>
     <li>The official languages are Solemanium and English.</li>
-    <li>The capital of the Federal Republic of Solemanium is Paruvia</li>
+    <li>The capital of the Federal Republic of Solemania is Paruvia</li>
     <li>The flag of the Federal Republic is the Sarture Bay Flag, a tricolor of red, white and blue.</li>
     <li>The national anthem is the war-hymn <i>The Battle on Sarture Bay</i>.</li>
     <li>The coat of arms is the shield of the lone hawk.</li>